oscgre21/plan_estudio/README.md

 1. **Start with Visual Word Game**
    - Learn vocabulary by seeing images and animations
    - Click on English words to see Spanish translations
-   - Practice with 2 rounds of 15 words each
+   - Practice with 6 rounds of 15 words each (90 words total)
+   - Topics: Solar System (Basics, Actions, Descriptions) + Geography (Basics, Locations, Weather)

 2. **Practice with Vocabulary Trainer**
    - Use flashcards to memorize words